Skip to Site Header Skip to Main Content Skip to Footer

 Passionflower Tea

 Similar to chamomile, passionflower tea contains apigenin.
-This antioxidant does its job by binding to specific receptors in the brain and producing a calming effect.
+This antioxidant does its job by binding to specific receptors in the brain and producing an effect of calmness.

 In addition to its antioxidant powers, there are plenty of benefits, including increased production of the brain chemical gamma-aminobutyric acid (GABA).
 GABA can prevent other brain chemicals from inducing stress.
 [7]